-A variety of factors can cause one or more bumps to form on the anus.
+A variety of factors can cause one or more bumps on the anus.
+These include anal fissures, hemorrhoids, and skin tags.

 The anus is the endpoint of the gastrointestinal, or GI, tract.
 It is where stool exits the body.